Choosing the Right Rental Equipment · · 18 min read

 Understand Trailer Weight Capacity Basics

-- Curb Weight: This is the weight of the trailer when it is empty, serving as the baseline for calculating capacity.
+• Curb Weight: The weight of the trailer when empty, serving as the baseline for calculating capacity.

-- Payload Capacity: This refers to the maximum weight of cargo that can be safely added to the vehicle.
-It is calculated by subtracting the curb weight from the GVWR.
-For instance, if a vehicle has a GVWR of 7,000 pounds and a curb weight of 2,000 pounds, the payload capacity would be 5,000 pounds.
+• Payload Capacity: The maximum weight of cargo that can be safely added to the trailer, calculated by subtracting the curb weight from the GVWR.
+For instance, if a trailer has a GVWR of 7,000 pounds and a curb weight of 2,000 pounds, the payload capacity would be 5,000 pounds.

-- Tongue Load: This is the downward force that the towed unit exerts on the hitch of the towing vehicle.
-Ideally, this should be maintained at 10-15% of the total load to ensure stability during towing.
+• Tongue Weight: The downward force that the trailer exerts on the hitch of the towing vehicle, ideally maintained at 10-15% of the total trailer weight to ensure stability during towing.

 Identify Factors Affecting Weight Capacity